bwbroersma/mntv-visual/README.md

 yarn dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.
+You should see the app running.